Previously known as the Washington Senators (1961-1971)

 On the field, the club struggled for most of the decade but played above .500 and achieved a 4th-place finish in 1969, helped by the divisional realignment that season, which made 6th place the new last place.
 One of their few highlights was pitcher Dick Bosman leading the league in ERA during that 1969 campaign.
 Another star for the club was outfielder Frank Howard who became the team's first and only real power threat, hitting at least 44 home runs every season from 1968 to 1970.
 Other noteworthy Senators during the decade were Claude Osteen, Darold Knowles, Camilo Pascual, Dick Donovan, Pete Richert, Moose Skowron and Don Zimmer.

 Playing in Arlington Stadium, the team beat the California Angels in their Texas debut, but was even more dreadful on the field than the Senators had been.
 In 1973 the team selected David Clyde with the first choice in the 1973 amateur draft and rushed him to the big leagues three weeks later.
 Clyde pitched well in his debut, but would never become a star in the majors.
 1973 also featured the first no-hitter in team history as Jim Bibby shut down the Oakland A's.
 In 1974, the team got yet another owner as Bradford Corbett purchased the club and under the guidance of fiery manager Billy Martin, achieved a second-place finish in the AL West.
+That year, Jeff Burroughs won the MVP Award and Ferguson Jenkins set a team record with a 25-win season.
 In 1977, the team went through four managers: Frank Lucchesi, Eddie Stanky, Connie Ryan and finally Billy Hunter, on their way to a second-place finish.

 The club finished in second place three times and came as close as 5 games out to winning their first division title.
-Despite never winning a division title, the Rangers of the seventies were full of stars featuring 1974 AL MVP Jeff Burroughs, Jim Sundberg, Toby Harrah, Mike Hargrove, Richie Zisk, Jim Spencer, Jim Fregosi, Rico Carty, Alex Johnson, Al Oliver, Bobby Bonds, Gaylord Perry, Fergie Jenkins, Bert Blyleven, Doyle Alexander, Jon Matlack and Doc Medich.
+Despite never winning a division title, the Rangers of the seventies were full of stars featuring Burroughs, Jim Sundberg, Toby Harrah, Mike Hargrove, Richie Zisk, Jim Spencer, Jim Fregosi, Rico Carty, Alex Johnson, Al Oliver, Bobby Bonds, Gaylord Perry, Jenkins, Bert Blyleven, Doyle Alexander, Jon Matlack and Doc Medich.

 The 1980s were an up-and-down decade for the Rangers.
 The club once again failed to make the postseason and only had two second-place finishes, but finished in sixth or seventh five times.
 The team also once again had a change in ownership as Corbett sold the team to Eddie Chiles in 1980.
 Chiles would last as owner until 1989 when he sold to Rusty Rose and future United States President George W. Bush.